|

 Making a Hardened Keyway Cutter and Keyed Bushing.

-Metric threading on the 12 x 36 lathe (Harbor Freight 33274, Enco 110-2075) is approximated by selecting change-gears and gear-lever settings to come close to metric thread pitches with the 8 threads/inch leadscrew.
-Exact metric threading with an inch-pitch leadscrew would require a 127-tooth gear somewhere (this number being the prime factor of 254, which is the ratio of 10 inches to millimeters), but this large a gear would not fit in the lathe mechanism.
-The settings approximating metric thread pitches given in the machine manual are incomplete and do not always give the most precise possible approximation, so I calculated exhaustive tables of what pitches result from all possible combinations of change-gears and gear-lever settings, so you can look up the optimal choice.
+Metric threading on the 12 x 36 lathe (Harbor Freight 33274 or 65044, Enco 110-2075) is approximated by selecting change-gears and gear-lever settings to come close to metric thread pitches with the 8 threads/inch leadscrew.
+Exact metric threading with an inch-pitch leadscrew requires a 127-tooth gear somewhere in the gear train.
+Why 127?
+Because 127 is the smallest prime integer multiple of millimeters which equals an integer multiple of inches.
+That is, 5 inches exactly equals 127 millimeters.
+But a 127-tooth gear does not fit in this lathe's change-gear mechanism, so we must resort to using the best appromixations resulting from the 480 possible combinations of change-gear and gear-lever choices available.
+The settings approximating metric thread pitches given in the manufacturer's machine manual are incomplete and do not always give the most precise possible approximation, so I calculated exhaustive tables of what pitches result from all possible combinations of change-gears and gear-lever settings, so you can look up the optimal choice.
 See these tables (about 12 pages each): sorted by pitch and sorted by change-gear selection.
 For example, for a 0.75mm thread pitch, the manual specifies the 43-60-C-6 setting which results in a 1.1 percent error, while using the "secret" 26-40-C-5 setting (not given in the manual) yields a much more precise 0.06 percent error.
 You can also analyze these tables to find the best compromise change-gear choice that let you switch between a set of specific metric and inch pitches using only the gear-levers.
 For example, the unlisted 47-40 change-gear combination lets me switch between 0.75mm (47-40-D-4) and 32 tpi (47-40-D-3) with only the quick-change levers, for short threading lengths.
 The Grizzly G4003 version of this same 12 x 36 lathe provides a different set of change gears, and provides an 86/91 tooth step gear for the idler, so here are the tables for the Grizzly gear set sorted by pitch and sorted by change-gear selection.

 Retrofit couplings to convert Minolta MD mount 35mm camera lenses to Canon EF mount for EOS digital SLR cameras: for the Tokina AT-X 352 35-200mm f3.5-4.5 lens, for the Tokina RMC 500mm mirror lens.